 How Does The PanOptix Trifocal Lens Work?

 The PanOptix trifocal lens is an advanced technology lens used to focus images clearly to the retina.
 This provides clear vision post-cataract surgery.
-It serves as a trifocal lens and provides more benefits that a monofocal cannot provide.
+It serves as a trifocal lens and provides more benefits than a monofocal cannot provide.
 This includes better vision while reading, working on a computer, or driving.
-It has better image quality over other trifocal lenses.
+It has better image quality than other trifocal lenses.